-Synthetix (SNX) is a cryptocurrency token that was developed on the Ethereum blockchain in 2018.
-It is classified as a small-cap crypto with a market cap of $750 million and a circulating supply of over 114 million SNX.
-It is a decentralized finance (DeFi) protocol based on the Ethereum blockchain and provides exposure to a multitude of crypto and non-crypto assets.
+Synthetix (SNX) is a cryptocurrency token developed on the Ethereum blockchain in 2018.
+It is classified as small-cap crypto with a market cap of $750 million and a circulating supply of over 114 million SNX.
+It is a decentralised finance (DeFi) protocol based on the Ethereum blockchain and provides exposure to many crypto and non-crypto assets.

 SNX crypto offers its users access to highly liquid Synthetic assets, commonly referred to as synths.
-Synths enable their owners to track and provide returns on underlying assets without the need to actually hold that asset.
-The protocol has ambitions to expand the cryptocurrency space by introducing non-blockchain assets in the hope that it will a more resilient financial market.
+Synths enable owners to track and provide returns on underlying assets without needing to hold them.
+The protocol has ambitions to expand the cryptocurrency space by introducing non-blockchain assets to create a more resilient financial market.

 Synthetix was developed by an Australian, Kain Warwick, and was first released on June 11, 2018, as a stablecoin, nUSD.

 The project was initially known as Havven.
-It was later changed to Synthetix in 2018, with the ability to support over 20 synths at the time.
+It was later changed to Synthetix in 2018, with the ability to support over 20 synths.

 How Is Synthetix Unique?

-Synthetix serves as a decentralized exchange (DEX) as well as a platform for synthetic assets.
-The network is created to give users exposure to underlying assets through synths without having to hold the underlying asset.
+Synthetix serves as a decentralised exchange (DEX) and a platform for synthetic assets.
+The network is created to expose users to underlying assets through synths without holding the underlying asset.

 SNX crypto enables users to trade and exchange Synths freely.
 It also includes a staking pool where holders can offer their SNX tokens for rewards that are a share of the transaction fees on the Synthetix Exchange.

-SNX tokens are typically used as collateral for the synthetic assets that are mined.
-In essence, this means that in instances where synths are issued, SNX tokens are subsequently secured in a smart contract.
+SNX tokens are typically used as collateral for the mined synthetic assets.
+In essence, in instances where synths are issued, SNX tokens are subsequently secured in a smart contract.

 How Does Synthetix Work?

-The most important component of Synthetix is decentralized oracles from which synths monitor the prices of real-world assets.
-Decentralized oracles relay the prices of real-world assets to the protocol in real-time.
+The most important component of Synthetix is decentralised oracles from which synths monitor the prices of real-world assets.
+Decentralised oracles relay the prices of real-world assets to the protocol in real time.
 In effect, holding synths is almost the same as owning real-world assets as they copy the underlying assets.

 The Role Of Synthetic Assets

 You may be wondering about the vital role that Synthetic assets play.
 Well, increasing demand for synthetic assets means that the cryptocurrency market has reached a stage where traders can use these assets to hedge against volatility.
-In other words, it serves as an indication that the market is becoming mature.
+In other words, it indicates that the market is becoming mature.

 There are two cryptocurrencies that Synthetix leverages for minting Synthetic assets.
 The first is SNX crypto, the native token of Synthetix.
 The second is Synth, the token meant to represent real-world assets and copies their prices.

-Synthetic assets make use of decentralized oracles.
-It’s the oracles that track the prices of the represented assets and enable users to either hold or exchange synths as if they were actually holding those underlying assets.
+Synthetic assets make use of decentralised oracles.
+The oracles track the prices of the represented assets and enable users to either hold or exchange synths as if they were holding those underlying assets.

-You must note that synths are not the same as tokenized commodities like Paxos’ PAX Gold (PAXG), which has the backing of gold bars.
-With PAXG, investors actually own the underlying gold, which is merely being held by Paxos.
+You must note that synths are not the same as tokenised commodities like Paxos’ PAX Gold (PAXG), which has the backing of gold bars.
+With PAXG, investors own the underlying gold, which Paxos merely holds.

 Since Synths are issued on the Ethereum network, users can deposit them on platforms with DeFi integration.
-From there, they can use them as a means of liquidity and earn interest.
+From there, they can use them as liquidity and earn interest.

-Synths and its many derivatives make an essential contribution towards building mature markets that have reached equilibrium by facilitating price discovery and assisting with hedges against volatility.
+Synths and their many derivatives are essential to building mature markets that have reached equilibrium by facilitating price discovery and assisting with hedges against volatility.

 How To Trade Synthetix